With COVID-19 being a global reality, the ability to work from anywhere is suddenly a lot more valuable: we need to be more location independent.

 - I value deep focus and diving deep into a topic, forgetting my surroundings;

-- I like to think I deal well with off days, to get myself switched on by strategic recovery if I need it (meaning I often work weekends);
+- I like to think I deal well with off days, to get myself switched on by strategic recovery if I need it (meaning I often work weekends if I feel it works for me);

 - I do work that can have a clear Definition of Done (DoD).

-The first two are the best indicators, in my opinion.
+The first two are the best indicators, I feel.

-- You prefer to treat your job more strictly as 9 to 5 instead of 8AM to 8PM one day and 10AM to 3PM the other;
+- You prefer to treat your job more strictly as 9 to 5, instead of more chaotically from 8AM to 8PM one day and 10AM to 3PM.
+It can help you relax;

-- You do (and enjoy) work that's inherently subject to group interaction (strategy, sales);
+- You do (and enjoy) work that's inherently subject to group interaction (strategy, sales).
+Or just to talk with people every during the day;

-- You usually don't set very clear goals for the day that you want to work towards, but just start to work;
+- You usually don't set very clear goals for the day as a ritual, but just start to work.
+And this goes well for you;

-- You are easily distracted by your own thoughts and find yourself on a long Facebook session or Instagram binge;
+- You are often distracted or find yourself on a long Facebook session or Instagram binge;

 If you want to get the most out of your day, for your future self and your sense of fulfilment, it might be a lot more enjoyable to work in an environment with people around.
 One that has more social dynamics that allow you to be the better version of yourself!